mitcho426/Projects/README.md

 # Freelance Work : Glimpse of apps that will be in the appstore
 ## Eventopia
+Eventopia : A specified college event application that aims to bring students more involved with each other.
+The idea started from observing the amount of events hosted by our college but the lack of awareness.
+The only time you could find out about an event is through college website, a poster on a wall, or word of mouth.
+We wanted to change that by creating a app where colleges could host their events as well as students.

-Eventopia : A event app developed by Thomas Zhu and I for City College of San Francisco.
+Developed by Thomas Zhu and I for City College of San Francisco.
 All users can create events and all users can join events.
 Users can chat with one another when they attend the same event.

-Tech : ParseFacebook Auth/Login, Parse Database, Parse Live Query, Google Calendar API, Multi-threading, Push notication for chat feature, iOS sdk to render most UI, custom fonts,
+Tech : ParseFacebook Auth/Login, Parse Database, Parse Live Query, Google Calendar API, GCD-Multi-threading, Push notication for chat feature, iOS sdk to render most UI, custom fonts, object-oriented design

 <img src='https://media.giphy.com/media/3ohhwm5bgGTgFoYS0E/giphy.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />